dyninc/dyn-python/docs/quickstart.rst

     >>> jsmith.get_permissions_report()
     ['ZoneAdd', 'ZoneDelete', 'Login', 'ZoneGet']

-We can also create new :class:`PermissionGroups` that can later be applied to :class:`User` objects
+You can also create new :class:`PermissionGroups` that can later be applied to :class:`User` objects
 ::